singhmnprt01/Custom-Deep-Neural-Network-Package/customdnn/README.md

 # Overview
 The idea behind building this package is to learn and implement the mathematics behind neural network without using any single modern API, but matrices(NumPy) only.
 Below is the overview of the package:-
 - It is quite convenient to use the package as the user just needs to pass the Xs(feature dataset) and Y(target variable) in a dataframe and rest will be taken care.
-- If the user wants change the default network architecture and build a customized NN, you can pass up to 9 parameters from learning rate to gradient descent algorithms (GDM,RMSprop,Adam).
+- If the user wants change the default network architecture and build a customized NN, you can pass up to 9 parameters from learning rate to gradient descent algorithms (GDM, RMSprop, Adam).
 - User can split the dataset by giving percentage of data to be test data, use it to predict and test his network's performance.
 (Area under the curve is current evaluation matrix)

 # Using it